agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 | [GenerateConfigReport](#generateconfigreport) | Generates and returns a report of errors, warnings and changes from existing configurations |

 The ServiceManager methods can be divided into three groups:
-1. Managing Services.
+1. Managing Managed Services.
 These methods handle the creation and deletion of registered services.
 2. Managing Service Configurations.
 These methods handle Service Configurations and allow multiple revisions of configurations to be tracked for each service.
 3. Managing Service Rollouts.
 These methods control how service configurations are deployed.
 New configurations can be rolled out all at once or fractionally.

-To get to know them better, we'll call them with [q](/the-q-tool) for the example that we set up in the [quickstart](/docs/quickstart/demo).
+To get to know them better, we'll call each of these methods with [q](/the-q-tool) using the example that we set up in the [quickstart](/docs/quickstart/demo).

 ### **Managed Services**